Friable v/s Non-Friable Asbestos

 - Corrugates sheets used in walls, ceilings and roofs

 Some non-friable asbestos containing materials can transform into friable asbestos over time.
-For example, cement sheet that has been crushed or disintegrated as a result of exposure to chemical mist.
+For example, a cement sheet that has been crushed or disintegrated as a result of exposure to chemical mist.

 Health Conditions Arising from Exposure to Asbestos